 - Assign an experienced volunteer to be your Treasurer.
 Be sure to have more than one person present when any money is counted.

 - Deposit money in a timely manner and keep money under lock and key.

 - Control expenses by reviewing records to see which expenses can be eliminated or reduced.

-Visit our Fundraising Resource Center for more fundraising resources including detailed information and guidelines for planning a golf tournament, or how to organize a walkathon including: sample forms, templates, timelines and checklists, step-by-step instructions for hosting a fundraising auction, and advice and examples to help you come up with creative fundraising ideas specific to your audience (i.e. school fundraising ideas).
+Visit our Fundraising Resource Center for more fundraising resources including detailed information and guidelines for planning a golf tournament or how to organize a walkathon including: sample forms, templates, timelines and checklists, and advice and examples to help you come up with creative fundraising ideas specific to your audience (i.e. fundraisers for schools).